CAIsoul/broccoli-holic/README.md

 #Step 1: npm install.

 #Step 2: Copy the file "config_template.ts" and rename it as "config.ts".

-Update the baseApiUrl with the actual API address.
+#Step 3: Update the 'baseApiUrl' value under 'development' section with the actual API address.

-[To Build]

-npm run build

 [To Run]